AlpacaTravel/graphql-docs/topics/collection/Importing Locations/README.md

     id: "item/ABC123"
     # Update the location data
     location: {
+      # Update our title, description or any other content here...
+      # ...
       # Use upsert to insert/update a record
       upsertAttrs: [
         # Supply an external ID for this record